Current Client? Get 2026 Plan Help Here

 1. Failing to Educate Yourself on Medicare Health Insurance Plan

 Failing to educate yourself on Medicare before qualifying for coverage is the number one Medicare mistake.
-Without knowing plan options, you may fail to recognize what plan is right for you and what is available.
+Without knowing plan options, you may fail to recognize what plan options are available and how they compare.

 Without education, many people may:

 Without proper understanding, you may overlook essential coverage or enroll in plans that don’t meet your needs.
-For instance, Original Medicare doesn’t cover routine dental, vision, or hearing care.
+For instance, Original Medicare generally does not cover routine dental, vision, or hearing services.
 This may lead to unexpected out-of-pocket costs if you require these services.

 2. Not Comparing Medicare Plans

 Another common mistake is failing to compare Medicare plans.
-Many people default to Original Medicare (Parts A and B) without considering whether a Medicare Advantage Plan or Medigap supplemental insurance plan might better suit their needs.
+Many people default to Original Medicare (Parts A and B) without considering how a Medicare Advantage Plan or Medigap supplemental insurance plan could increase their coverage.

 Medigap, or Medicare Supplement Plans, help fill gaps in Original Medicare.
 You may also consider Medicare Part D (prescription drug coverage plans), which can vary significantly between plans.
 The medications you need may not be covered under one plan but could be cheaper under another.

-Overall, failing to compare your options may lead to higher costs or inadequate coverage.
+Overall, failing to compare your options may result in differences in costs or coverage.

 3. Missing Medicare Health Insurance Deadlines

 Missing important Medicare deadlines may leave you with inadequate or expensive coverage for a year.
-For most people, the Initial Enrollment Period (IEP) begins three months before your 65th birthday, includes your birth month, and extends three months afterward.
-Missing this window can result in late enrollment penalties.
+For most people, the Initial Enrollment Period (IEP) begins three months before your 65th birthday, includes your birth month, and extends three months afterward unless your birthday is the 1st day of the month.
+If your birthday is on the first of the month, the 7-month period begins 4 months before your birthday month and ends 2 months after.
+Please note that missing this IEP window can result in late enrollment penalties.

-Additionally, there are specific periods for making changes to your Medicare coverage, such as:
+Additionally, there is a specific period for making changes to your Medicare coverage, such as:

 Keep important Medicare deadlines in mind to avoid this common mistake.